Homeless man denied room at Detroit hotel despite having money to pay

 Management also took it one step further, by committing to give Rico a hotel room for an entire month, breakfast included.

-Rico told Channel 7 he was overjoyed and moved by the manager's willingness to make it right.
+Rico said he was overjoyed and moved by the manager's willingness to make it right.

 Like Us.
 We Like You.